ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 With `DataKinds` we already flex these rules a bit: when renaming a type, if `T` is not in scope in the type namespace we look in the term namespace (for a data constructor `T`).
 And we provide an escape mechanism, the tick-mark: in a type, `'T` refers unconditionally to the term namespace.

 In DH, *we support the same Lexical Scoping Principle, including Haskell's dual namespace*, slightly generalized:
-* In the syntactic places where types appear in Haskell today, DH will continue to use the type namespace.
+* In type-syntax, DH will continue to use the type namespace.
-* In the syntactic places where terms appear in Haskell today, DH will continue to use the term namespace.
+* In term-syntax, DH will continue to use the term namespace.
-* In all syntactic places, when a lookup in the primary namespace fails, DH will look in the other namespace.
+* When a lookup in the primary namespace fails, DH will look in the other namespace.
 (This is a natural extension of today's `DataKinds` approach.)

-In many dependently typed languages (Coq, Agda, Idris, F*, among others) the distinction between "types" and "terms" blurs or disappears entirely, so we will use the terms "type syntax" and "term syntax" for these two syntactic location.
-For GHC aficionados, type syntax is (currently) represented with `HsType`, while term syntax is represented with `HsExpr`, though this may change in the implementation of DH.

 DH programmers may find it convenient to avoid punning, so that they no longer need to consider the context of an identifier occurrence to be able to interpret its meaning.